17 Ways Preschool Parents Annoy Their Children's Teachers

 Although more and more responsibility is put on her shoulders, she has less and less power as the federal government continues to intervene in early childhood education.
 The last thing she needs are parents who add to her workload, make unreasonable demands, are condescending, and don't appreciate her talents and dedication.
-With that in mind, here are 17 things moms and dads do that make preschool teachers go bonkers:
+With that in mind, here are 17 ways preschool parents annoy their children's teachers:

-1. Sending Your Kid to Class in Fancy Duds
+1. Sending Your Kids to Class in Fancy Duds

 A good preschool teacher facilitates hands-on experiences for her young learners: painting with their fingers, building castles with moats in the sandbox, and creating strawberry-banana smoothies in the blender.
-The last thing she wants to hear after providing hours of stimulating activities is mom and dad complaining about the spots on their child's new outfit.
+The last thing she wants to hear after providing hours of stimulating activities are moms and dads complaining about the spots on their children's new outfits.
 When I was teaching preschool, I actually had one mother threaten to send me the dry cleaning bill!
-Unless it's picture day, parents should always send their youngster to class in play clothes that can get dirty and even stained.
+Unless it's picture day, parents should always send their youngsters to class in play clothes that can get dirty and even stained.
 It's preschool, people, not a fashion show!

-2. Sending Your Child to Class in Crocs, Sandals, and Slippers
+2. Sending Your Kids to Class in Crocs, Sandals, and Slippers

 A good preschool teacher knows the value of outdoor time for kids: playing tag, jumping rope, making obstacle courses, and climbing on the equipment.
-Impractical shoes turn a child into a spectator, rather than a participant.
-She misses out on the innumerable benefits of this unstructured time to socialize, get exercise, and use her imagination.
+Impractical shoes turn children into spectators, rather than participants.
+They miss out on the innumerable benefits of this unstructured time to socialize, get exercise, and use their imaginations.

-4. Wanting Your Child to Do Workbooks and Worksheets
+4. Wanting Your Kids to Do Workbooks and Worksheets

 A good preschool teacher knows paper-pencil tasks and sitting still are not developmentally appropriate for young children who learn best through sensory experiences.
-A parent who thinks “real” learning involves a youngster at a desk writing in a workbook is misguided and needs to read up on what a quality early childhood education looks like.
-Believe me, providing hands-on experiences requires way more effort and creativity than just having kids write in workbooks!
+Preschool parents who think “real” learning involves youngsters at desks writing in workbooks are ignorant and need to read up on what a quality early childhood education looks like.
+Believe me, providing hands-on experiences requires way more effort and creativity than having kids write in workbooks!